Azure/azure-kusto-microhack1/README.md

 ![Screen capture 1](/assets/images/Challenge2-Task3-Pic6.png)
  ![Screen capture 1](/assets/images/Challenge2-Task3-Pic7.png) -->

-Verify that data was ingested to the table
+Verify that data was ingested to the table by running the following query and observing the row count:

 ```Kusto
 LogisticsTelemetryHistorical